One of America's Most Significant Remaining Grasslands

 - First, we are investing in science to help unlock even more of the undiscovered secrets of the northern plains.
 We are using our 60,000-acre Matador Ranch as a center for learning that allows researchers and ranchers to work together.

 - Second, we are employing the best conservation tools developed by science and engaging the people that live in the grasslands through the Matador grassbank.
-The grassbank extends wildlife conservation management on an additional 240,000 acres of cooperating ranches, and is the most successful grassbank in the country.
+The grassbank extends wildlife conservation management on an additional 240,000 acres of cooperating ranches; it’s the most successful grassbank in the country.
 Additionally, by implementing a wildlife-friendly fencing program, we are removing barriers to movement for pronghorn and sage-grouse.

 - Third, we are permanently conserving grasslands vulnerable to habitat destruction through the purchase of conservation easements.